 - Enlight Videolap

 iPhone 11, like many camera phones, offers both optical and digital zoom.
 In optical zoom, the video quality doesn’t get destroyed.
 It is also called natural magnification.
 However, with digital zooming, the video quality gets destroyed and this kind of zoom is also called artificial zoom as it is done through software.
 In short, if you’re going to zoom, only use optical.
 The main camera of the iPhone 11 has 1x magnification and its ultrawide-angle camera has a magnification of 0.5x.
 Additionally, there is a 3rd telephoto camera with 2x magnification in iPhone 11 Pro.
-If you record video at these magnifications, it will offer you with the best video quality.
+If you use these magnifications for video recording, it will offer you with the best video quality.

 Stick with the rear facing camera, unless vlogging